|A display of c. 1600 armour reflecting European arsenals|

 |Study Session - May 2012||Study Session - 2013||Study Session - June 2014|

 In person sessions for the Duke Focus program.
-The program allows first semester students to learn about a wide range of topics in small working sessions with experts and items.
+The program allows first semester students to learn about a wide range of topics in small working sessions with experts and demostration items.
 Our sessions are part of the Scientists, Artists and Merchants in Renaissance Europe cluster.
+Each session is presented to a new year of first semester students, so there is a lot of similarity between the sessions.

 |A short presentation for the Duke Focus session Oct.
 25, 2015||A short presentation for the Duke Focus session Sept.
 19, 2016|